 But I wasn’t just a regular attendee – I was going to be one of the speakers!
 So that meant doing another first – publicly talking about myself and my life.
 This was naturally a daunting prospect, but exciting too.
 So I agreed to give it a go, it was worth a try.

 And I wanted to write in detail about my experience, which I’m going to split over a couple of posts so it doesn’t get too long.
 I’m then going to publish a written article version of my speech here, and a video version on my Youtube channel, so you can see what I said, and maybe it will give you some inspiration and reassurance too.
 So I’ve got quite a bit to share!

 It all started when Sue Ricketts from the Nystagmus Network got in touch with me.
 She had seen my blog and wanted to know if I would write a piece for their online newsletter.
 Initially I was asked in December last year just as I was about to move house, so it wasn’t possible.
 But when Sue got back in touch in July, I was much more able to do it.

 So in August, I sent her a short article about my relocation to London and how I’d been settling in, including a few photos for her to choose from.
-It’s in their queue for publication, so I’ll include the link here as soon as it goes live.
-And Sue loved it, which was very flattering in itself, and she’s now published it.
+She loved it, which was very flattering in itself, and she’s now published it.
 But then came the surprise – she asked if I would be willing to give a speech at their Open Day!
 In particular, she wondered if I would talk about how I had been socialising in London, to build up a new network of friends and acquaintances from scratch.
 I had briefly touched upon it in my article, but she felt it would be useful to their audience to hear me talk about it in detail.